d12frosted/elpa-mirror/gnu/denote-readme.txt

   • The `%d' is the same as `%i' (`DATE' mnemonic).
   • The `%s' is the Denote `SIGNATURE' of the file.
   • The `%k' is the Denote `KEYWORDS' of the file.
+  • The `%b' is an indicator of whether or not the file has backlinks pointing to it.
+The indicator string is defined in the user option `denote-buffer-has-backlinks-string' [ Part of 3.1.0-dev ].
   • The `%%' is a literal percent sign.

   In addition, the following flags are available for each of the